mendhak/AWS-Lambda-Layers/README.md

 ## Start the container

-Use the [`lambci/lambda`](https://github.com/lambci/docker-lambda) image to run Lambda functions for local development.
+The [docker-compose.yml](docker-compose.yml) makes use of the [`lambci/lambda`](https://github.com/lambci/docker-lambda) image to run Lambda functions for local development.
 This is the same image used by AWS SAM, LocalStack and Serverless.
 Minus the overhead.

 Run the container